glycerine/spin_paxos/README.md

 FoundationDB is super impressive;
-it is evidence that a non-quorum approach still has legs, even if will need some deep understanding and adaptation to your network (TCP) circumstances.
-This is the kind of distinction that Alex is trying to get at, but to fully appreciate it, I readily admit, will need more comprehension and reading on my part.
+it is evidence that a non-quorum approach still has legs, even if will need some deep understanding and adaptation to your network (TCP/QUIC) circumstances.
+This is the kind of distinction that Alex is trying to get at, but to fully appreciate it, I readily admit, will need more comprehension/reading on my part.

 In an amusing reversal on intent, Alex gives the above Venn diagram to suggest that Raft is a good